To the Members of

-Report on the Standalone Financial Statements
+Report on the Audit of Standalone Financial Statements

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Act in the manner so required and give atrue and fair view in conformity with the accounting principles generally accepted inIndia of the state of affairs of the Companyas at March 312017 and its profit and its cash flows for the year ended onthat date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid Standalone Financial Statements give the information requiredby the Companies Act 2013 (" the Act") in the manner so required and give atrue and fair view in conformity with the accounting principles generally accepted inIndia of the state of affairs of the Company as at March 31 2019 its Losses includingOther Comprehensive Income its Cash Flows and the changes in equity for the year ended onthat date.